 Margaret, wife of King Malcolm III.

-I’s treasure, valued at over £1 billion in
+Treasure, valued at over £1 Billion in today's

 1699 - building of Hopetoun House begins 2

 1850s - first of the Steam Powered Ferries

 begin operating across the Firth of Forth.

 1890 - the Forth Rail Bridge is completed as

 the largest of its kind at that time.

 1914 - 1918 during WWI, many huge British